Frames for signal processing on Cayley graphs: Acknowledgements

 \section{Acknowledgements}

 The authors thank the Department of Mathematical Sciences at University of Delaware for their continued support throughout the process of this research.
 This project was initiated during a summer research program funded by University of Delaware UNIDEL summer fellowship.
 The first author thanks University of Delaware for funding her UNIDEL Ph.D.~project in summer 2021.
-The second author acknowledges support from National Science Foundation Grant DMS-1902301 during the preparation of this article.
+The second author acknowledges support from National Science Foundation Grant DMS-1902301 and DMS-2408008 during the preparation of this article.
+We sincerely thank the anonymous reviewers for critically reading the manuscript and suggesting substantial improvements.